mdn/content/files/en-us/web/opensearch/index.md

   - : The parameters that must be passed in along with the search query as key/value pairs.
 When specifying values, you can use `{searchTerms}` to insert the search terms entered by the user in the search bar.
 - moz:SearchForm

-  - : The URL for the site's search page for which the plugin.
-This lets Firefox users visit the web site directly.
+  - : The URL for the site's search initiation page for the plugin.
+This lets Firefox users visit the web site, and search from the site directly.

     > **Note:** Since this element is Firefox-specific, and not part of the OpenSearch specification, we use the `moz:` XML namespace prefix in the example above to ensure that other user agents that don't support this element can safely ignore it.